 Kyoto is a town where you can enjoy sightseeing, gourmet food, and shopping.
 Kyoto Station, the gateway to Kyoto, is conveniently located not only for touring Kyoto, but also for visiting Osaka and Nara.
 Information about Kyoto Station and the surrounding area is collected here.
-There are also model itineraries suggested by Wa-Oh!
+There are also model itineraries suggested by WOW!
 JAPAN, so please feel free to make use of them!

 Sightseeing areas around Kyoto Station